zboxfs/zbox/README.md

     // use std::io::Write trait to write data into it file.write_all(b"Hello, world!").unwrap();

-    // finish the writting to make a permanent version of content file.finish().unwrap();
+    // finish writting to make a permanent version of content file.finish().unwrap();

     // read file content using std::io::Read trait